 In Learning Phases 1 and 2 students will be organized into registration groups based on chronological age of up to 30 children.
 There will be two classes in each year group.
-There will be a 60 full time nursery places.
-During the school day students will be organized into learning groups which facilitate optimum individual development.
+There will be a 27 full time nursery places.
+During the school day students will be organised into learning groups which facilitate optimum individual development.
 It is expected that for literacy and numeracy these groups will be ability based.

 The proposed school day permits specialist teaching to take place during sessions 3 & 4 within learning phases 1&2.
 Primary phase class teachers will be responsible for the welfare of children in their class.
 The designated child protection officer will be responsible for the specific protection needs of students and the SENCo will be responsible for identified learning and behaviour needs.